 With respect to other jurisdictions, Regina imposes charges for water, wastewater, and roads, as well as parks and recreation services.
 Saskatoon imposes levies for trunk sewers, primary watermains, arterial roads and interchanges, as well as parks and recreation.
 In Ontario, municipalities are allowed to impose charges for 20 different municipal services.
 In Calgary, the City imposes charges for water, wastewater, drainage, roads, paramedics, recreation facilities, libraries, transit and police.
 However, Edmonton only charges for wastewater, drainage, roads, and fire.
-Moncton imposes charges for water, wastewater, drainage, and roads, but is also authorized to impose charges for trails and transit.
+Moncton imposes charges for water, wastewater, drainage, for water, wastewater, drainage, and roads, but is also authorized to impose charges for trails and transit.
 Halifax imposes charges on water, wastewater, and roads.
 This information is summarized in the following table:

-Table A-3 Canada-wide Survey Services Included in the Development Charge By-laws
+Table A-3Canada-wide SurveyServices Included in the Development Charge By-laws